YsKhan61/AGD_ServiceLocator/README.md

 # Angry Monkey
   A mini game consisting of different monkeys who hate balloons.

+# Objective:
+  * Unlock monkeys and place them in the map to shoot the balloons of each wave.
+  * Popping each balloon will give coins and balloons escaped will reduce health.

 # Monkeys
   Each monkeys have different costs to unlock, costs to use, and have different weapons